lucidworks/solr-slider/README.md

 **1) Start ZooKeeper 3.4.6+ on your local workstation**

 Running Solr with embedded ZooKeeper is not supported.
-Take note of the ZooKeeper connection string as you'll need to include it in the Solr deployment metadata below.
+Take note of the ZooKeeper connection string as you'll need to include it in the Solr deployment metadata below (see step 5).

 **2) Download a Solr distribution archive (tgz)**